tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 - After a failed drag and drop gesture (no ``dropAcceptor`` returned ``true``), the dragged element snaps back to the previous container.
-- If the dragged element does not get added to the scene, container or layout after a valid drag and drop gesture, it is not longer contained anywhere in the scene.
+- If the dragged element does not get added to the scene, container or layout after a valid drag and drop gesture, it is no longer contained anywhere in the scene.
 - Keep in mind that when dealing with situations, where multiple ``dropAcceptor`` invocations might return ``true``, that the event ``onDragElementDropped`` gets invoked on multiple elements and no guarantee is given for the order of invocations.